 Buy it now: Three Wishes Grain-Free Plant-Based Honey Cereal ($40 for 6)

-Made with pea protein, this cereal is high protein and high fiber, with 11 grams and nine grams, respectively.
+Made with pea protein, this is a high-protein cereal packed with loads of fiber, with 11 grams and nine grams, respectively.
 What about the sugar content you ask?
 Zilch.
-This is the cinnamon toast cereal dupe gluten-free eaters have been waiting for.
-It’s also keto-approved, if that’s your thing.
+This is the cinnamon toast-like cereal gluten-free eaters have been waiting for.
+It's also keto-approved, if that's your thing.